pgeovany/DrivenPass-API/README.md

 #### **GET** - Get wi-fi by id

-In order to get a specific wi-fi, make a get request to: localhost:5000/wifis/:id sending the **wi-fi id** as a request param and an **Authorization header** in the Bearer TOKEN format.<br><br>
+In order to get a specific wi-fi network, make a get request to: localhost:5000/wifis/:id sending the **wi-fi id** as a request param and an **Authorization header** in the Bearer TOKEN format.<br><br>
 The server will respond with an object in the format: